Tennis star Nick Kyrgios has court case adjourned to October - NewsBreak

 Tennis star Nick Kyrgios has court case adjourned to October

-CANBERRA, Australia (AP) — Tennis star Nick Kyrgios didn’t appear in an Australian court on Tuesday and had his case of common assault adjourned until Oct.
-4.
+Tennis star Nick Kyrgios did not appear in an Australian court on Tuesday when a charge of common assault was listed for the first time.

 The 27-year-old Kyrgios, who was not required to attend the Australian Capital Territory Magistrates Court, was represented by his lawyer Michael Kukulies-Smith.
 He was not required to enter a plea or apply for bail.